LOWER ELECTRIC BILLS FOR BARTOW

 2010 – City solicits bids for wholesale electricity

-January, 2011 – City contracts with Orlando Utilities Commission (OUC), a lower cost bidder, for 7 years, and includes in the contract the latitude to purchase up to 10% of the City’s electricity from a renewable energy generator.
+January, 2011 – City contracts with Orlando Utilities Commission (OUC), the lowest cost bidder, for 7 years, and includes in the contract the latitude to purchase up to 10% of the City’s electricity from a renewable energy generator.

-2016 – City solicits bids for Solar Farm Construction.
+2016 – City issues RFP for solar farm construction.
 NovaSol constructs 40-acre solar farm and installs a solar panel array on the roof of City Hall.

-2017 – Bids for wholesale energy.
+2017 – City solicits bids for wholesale energy.
 City made an overlapping contract award (lowest cost combination) to OUC and Florida Municipal Power Association (FMPA) for 3 years and 5 years, respectively.

 March, 2018 – ribbon-cut on new Solar Farm that provides 5-7% of Bartow’s electricity use.
 Solar panels at City Hall provides 30% of overall electricity for the building, increasing savings to the Citizens of Bartow.